Minthe: Culture

+The word used in ancient Greek texts to describe Minthe in relation to her affair with Hades is παλλακή (pallakḗ), translating to 'concubine' or 'young girl'.
+In ancient Greek culture, a pallake referred to a man's unmarried consort; she was of lower status than a legally married wife, but stood higher than a common prostitute or a hetaira.

 In ancient Greece, mint was used in funerary rites, together with rosemary and myrtle, and not simply to offset the smell of decay; mint was an element in the fermented barley drink called the kykeon that was an essential preparatory entheogen for participants in the Eleusinian Mysteries, which offered hope in the afterlife for initiates.
 Minthe might have originated from Demeter's mystery cults, alongside figures like Baubo and the daughters of Celeus.
+On the other hand, it has been argued that the myth is of Hellenistic (323 BC to 31 BC) origin instead.
+It is probable that it emerged as a local story at Hades's shrine near Mount Minthe due to some special connection between the plant and the god.

 The mint was highly valued due to its aromatic properties and its capacity as a condiment that brings out the flavour of many foods.
-It was regarded as an aphrodisiac, hence Minthe's role in becoming the lover of Hades; at the same time it was used as a contraceptive method, as it was believed that consuming it before the act would prevent a pregnancy.
-Thus the mint, a plant of sterility, was seen as the opponent of Demeter, the goddess of fertility.
-In the same vein, the relation of Minthe and Hades is a barren one, since no children are produced from the couple, which is also true for Hades and Persephone themselves.
-The pomegranate fruit, central to the myth of Hades and Persephone, was also both a fertility symbol and a birth control method just like the mint.
+Mint was used as an appetising spice, for perfume-making, woven in wreaths, and it would be hung up in rooms in order to improve and fresh up the air.
+It also was regarded as a powerful aphrodisiac, hence Minthe's role in becoming the lover of Hades; at the same time it was used as a contraceptive method, as it was believed that consuming it before the act would prevent a pregnancy.
+Thus the mint, a plant of sterility, was seen as the opponent of Demeter, the goddess of fertility, argues Detienne.

+Forbes Irving meanwhile disagrees with this interpretation, as Minthe's connection to Demeter is already established via the kykeon, and while it is true that Hades and Minthe's relationship is a barren one, since no children are produced from the couple, the same is true for Hades and Persephone's.
+The pomegranate fruit, central to the myth of Hades and Persephone's marriage, was also both a fertility symbol and a birth control method just like the mint.